qingqingqingli/ft_transcendence/README.md

 This is a group project completed by [Q. Li](https://github.com/qingqingqingli) & [R. Bakker](https://github.com/rbakker96) & [G. Bouwen](https://github.com/gbouwen) & [thimovandermeer](https://github.com/thimovandermeer).

 ## Main technical requirements
 > Full details are included in the `ft_transcendence_subject.pdf` file.

-The tech stack of this project:
+The sections below are required:

+- **Security concerns**:
+	- Any password stored in your database must be encrypted
+	- Your website must be protected against SQL injections
+	- You must implement some kind of server-side validation for forms and any user input
+- **User Account**:
+- **Chat**:
+- **Game**:

+## Tech stack

 - Programming language: `TypeScript`
 - Frontend library: `React`
 - Backend framework: `NestJS`